francescobarbarulo/kubernetes-starter-pack/guides/lab03.md

     docker push getting-started:v2
     ```

-    You probably saw an error like this:
+    You probably see an error like this:

     ```plaintext
     The push refers to repository [docker.io/library/getting-started]